nonsense2596/teaching-materials/frontend1/frontend1_1.md

 We can clearly see, that a ```span``` does not break the flow of its parent, while a ```p``` does by starting strictly at a new line.

+> There is also a third type, "inline-block" elements which combines functionalities of both block and inline elements.
+We will see it later on the course.

 ## 1.4 HTML standards and stucture